subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 | Container surcharge | Baseline | +$1,500–3,500/box | — |

 > **For Alberta's oil sands:** The price upside that was suppressed by the shadow-fleet discount described in *Contested Ground* has been partially released.
 WTI at $77 approaches the threshold where greenfield SAGD projects become economically viable (~$80 WTI equivalent).
 But the critical variable is duration: if the conflict resolves in weeks, the spike fades.
 If the strait remains effectively closed for months, the investment calculus changes materially — and Alberta's Pacific-facing export route via TMX becomes one of the most strategically valuable crude oil pathways in the world.
-{: .callout .callout-accent}

 ---

 ## Part C: Who Loses the Oil

 The disruption is not evenly distributed.
-It falls disproportionately on Asia, which receives 84–89% of all crude oil and condensate transiting Hormuz.{% sidenote "sn-asia-share" "Visual Capitalist, 'Charted: Oil Trade Through the Strait of Hormuz by Country,' 3 March 2026, based on EIA / Vortexa data." %} The concentration of exposure among a handful of major economies creates a vulnerability profile that no amount of strategic petroleum reserves can fully address in a sustained disruption.
+It falls disproportionately on Asia, which receives 84–89% of all crude oil and condensate transiting Hormuz.[15](#fn:sn-asia-share) The concentration of exposure among a handful of major economies creates a vulnerability profile that no amount of strategic petroleum reserves can fully address in a sustained disruption.

 ::: {.story-container}